 - Try Everything: Ali Baba's brother Kasim attempts his own raid on the thieves' cave, but forgets the password, attempting several different kinds of grain without recalling the right one.
 "Open Barley?"

-- Women Are Wiser: Kassim's wife discovers Ali Baba's new treasure; Morgiana foils all of the thieves' attempts to harm him.
-Meanwhile, Kassim forgets how to exit the cave, and Ali Baba never once realizes his life is in danger until Morgiana's already saved him.
+- Women Are Wiser: Kasim's wife discovers Ali Baba's new treasure; Morgiana foils all of the thieves' attempts to harm him.
+Meanwhile, Kasim forgets how to exit the cave, and Ali Baba never once realizes his life is in danger until Morgiana's already saved him.

 - You Have Failed Me: The bandit leader kills two of his men who volunteer to find the house and mess up.
 (See Needle in a Stack of Needles, above.)
 Then he wises up and decides to do it himself.